dewi-alliance/grants/template.md

 Where relevant please include mockups/designs of any UI/hardware components, API specifications of the core functionality.

-It is often helpful to include an overview of the technology stack to be used including any required dependencies.
-Documentation of core components, protocols, architecture etc. to be deployed within or as the MVP is even better.
+It is often helpful to include an overview of the tech stack to be used, including any required dependencies.
+Documentation of core components, protocols, architecture or schematics to be deployed within or as the MVP is even better.

-**Total Estimated Duration/Hours for Projects Development:**

-This should be developer or core team members only and does not account for things like marketing, legal, or outreach.

 **Roadmap:**